phylum-dev/phylum-ci/README.md

 ### Usage
 <!-- TODO: Fill this section in as functionality is added -->
-The `phylum-ci` package exposes it's functionality with a command line interface (CLI).
+The `phylum-ci` package exposes its functionality with a command line interface (CLI).
 To view the options available from the CLI, print the help message:

 ```sh